Table of Contents

 1. Budget Lifestyle (€700 – €850/month)

-This is for students who want to spend less and save money.
+For students who want to save money

-- Cook most meals at home
+- Cook most of your meals at home

 - Use semester ticket for transport